NeerajBhadani/forseti-security/_docs/_latest/concepts/architecture.md

  * Enforcer uses Google Cloud APIs to change resource policy state to match the state you define.
  * Notifier keeps you up to date about Forseti findings and actions.
- * Explain helps you understand, test, and develop Cloud Identity and Access Management (Cloud IAM) policies.
+ * Explain helps you understand, test and develop Cloud Identity and Access Management (Cloud IAM) policies.

 ---